TobyJef/project-test/README.md

 ChatGPT

-ChatGPT used only in relation for generating previous customer reviews.
+ChatGPT used only in generating previous customer reviews.

 ## Credit